 PREFACE

 This document was prepared by the Executive Director’s Office (EDO) of the Platte River Recovery Implementation Program (“Program” or “PRRIP”).
-The information and analyses presented herein are focused solely on informing the use of Program land, water, and fiscal resources to achieve one of the Program’s management objectives: contribute to the survival of whooping cranes by increasing habitat suitability and thus use of the Associated Habitat Reach (AHR) along the central Platte River in Nebraska..
+The information and analyses presented herein are focused on informing the use of Program land, water, and fiscal resources to achieve the Program’s long-term goal of improving and maintaining the associated habitats for the target species (interior least tern, piping plover, whooping crane, and pallid sturgeon).
+While the sediment regime and effect of sediment augmentation apply for the entire suite of target species, these actions have the highest potential to effect the channel planform as it relates to whooping crane habitat; as such, the Program has focused efforts on informing the relationship between sediment augmentation and the whooping crane management objective: contribute to the survival of whooping cranes by increasing habitat suitability and thus use of the Associated Habitat Reach (AHR) along the central Platte River in Nebraska.
 The Program has invested fourteen years in implementation of an adaptive management program (AMP) to reduce uncertainties about proposed management strategies and learn about river and species responses to management actions.
 During that time, the Program has implemented management actions, collected a large body of physical and species response data, and developed modeling and analysis tools to aid in the interpretation and synthesis of data.

 Implementation of the Program’s AMP has proceeded with the understanding that management uncertainties, expressed as hypotheses and summarized as Big Questions, encompass complex physical and ecological responses to limited treatments that occur within a larger ecosystem that cannot be controlled by the Program.
 The lack of experimental control and complexity of response precludes the sort of controlled experimental setting necessary to cleanly follow the strong inference path of testing alternative hypotheses by devising crucial experiments (Platt, 1964).
 Instead, adaptive management in the Platte River ecosystem must rely on a combination of monitoring of physical and biological response to management treatments, predictive modeling, and retrospective analyses (Walters, 1997).

-One of the Program’s primary management uncertainties is the need for long-term sediment (sand) augmentation at the upper end of the Associated Habitat Reach (AHR) to offset a sediment deficitdue to clearwater hydropower return flows.
-Stakeholders have long been concerned that incision and narrowing due to mining of sediment from the bed and banks of the channel downstream of the return will migrate downstream and impact habitat suitability for the Program’s target species.
+One of the Program’s primary management uncertainties is the need for long-term sediment (sand) augmentation.
+Due to significant variation and uncertainty in the sediment balance throughout the central Platte River, the Program focused its efforts at the upper end of the Associated Habitat Reach (AHR) to offset the largest and most well-known historical sediment deficit in the central Platte River due to clearwater hydropower return flows.
+Stakeholders have long been concerned that incision and narrowing due to mining of sediment from the bed of the channel downstream of the return will migrate downstream and impact habitat suitability for the Program’s target species.
 Efforts to quantify the magnitude of the sediment deficit and develop augmentation methods began soon after Program initiation in 2007.
 By 2016, Program stakeholders reached consensus that the best next step in evaluating sediment augmentation would be implementation of a full-scale sediment augmentation experiment immediately downstream of the hydropower return.
 The full-scale augmentation experiment was initiated in 2017 with augmentation occurring annually from 2017 through 2021.
 In 2022, the Executive Director’s Office began analysis of the effectiveness of sediment augmentation, producing multiple lines of evidence across a range of spatial and temporal scales.